R1EHB/R-MD-LaTeX/improvements-emily.md

 + Participants expressed that the slides were very helpful
 - The pace should be a little faster, with no skipping around.
 Skipping around confused some people (my bad!).
 I need to print the slides out for myself so I can keep better track of where we are.

-## Problems that might be mitigated with both presenters in the same room
+Some problems might be mitigated with both presenters in the same room.
 - Presenting from one screen for everyone
 - One person able to dedicate some more attention to remote attendees